lamontacrook/bootcamp/README.md

 ![pin-it](./assets/pin-extension.webp)

-To setup the Chrome extension, click the extension while you are on your github repository and select *Add project*.
+To setup the Chrome extension, right click the extension while you are on your github repository and select *Add project*.

 4. Now return to your google folder and create a new document named `index`.
 To the document, let's add an image and text.
 Open assets and navigate to assets > gql-demo > assets and select and asset and click 'e' to edit.
 Copy the image to your clipboard and paste into the document.

 5. Not let's add some text that will be the overlay on the image.

-Explore.
+<h1>Explore.
 Discover.
-Live.
+Live.</h1>

 ![index-file](./assets/create-index.png)